strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 <SideBySideContainer>
 <SideBySideColumn >

-Out of the box, the FoodAdvisor project does not provide any email service.
+Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any email service.

 Let's create an email service file to send an email.
-We will use it later in a custom controller to notify the restaurant owner whenever a new review is created on the front-end website.
+We will use it later in a [custom controller](#custom-controller) to notify the restaurant owner whenever a new review is created on the front-end website.

 Our goal is to:
 - create a new service file for the Email single type,